Good Design + Heritage

 In Victoria, all three levels of government, federal, state and local, have different roles in identifying, managing and protecting heritage places and objects.

 At a local government level, all municipalities in Victoria are covered by land use planning controls, which are prepared and administered by state and local government authorities.
-The legislation governing such controls is the Planning and Environment Act 1987 as amended in 2000.
+The legislation governing such controls is the Planning and Environment Act 1987.
 Heritage Overlays are one such planning control.
 Heritage Overlays include places of local heritage significance, as well as heritage precincts.

 At state government level, the Victorian Government’s key cultural heritage legislation is the Victorian Heritage Act 2017, administered by Heritage Victoria.
-The Act protects and identifies heritage places and objects that are of significance to Victoria.
+The Act protects and identifies heritage places and objects that are of significance to Victoria, as the Victorian Heritage Register (VHR).

 Melbourne University Boat Club (Year: 2012)